jepstein-eagle/adaptable/README.md

 ## Upgrade Guide

-Version 6 of AdapTable has introduced many new functionality and upgrades and also some new, exciting, ways of interacting with the product.
+Version 6 of AdapTable has introduced many new functionality changes and upgrades and also some new, exciting, ways of interacting with the product.

 For more information please see the [Version 6 Upgrade Guide](./packages/adaptable/upgrade-guide.md)